qmk/qmk_firmware/docs/feature_dip_switch.md

 ## Hardware

-For the DIP switches, one side should be wired directly to the pin on the MCU, and the other side to ground.
+One side of the DIP switch should be wired directly to the pin on the MCU, and the other side to ground.
 It should not matter which side is connected to which, as it should be functionally the same.